Try some of these Trick or treat ideas instead of candy -- both non edible and alternative Halloween treats for kids!

 Or if you want a variety of non-candy treats, try this Mega Halloween Toy Assortment.

-Non-Candy Healthy Halloween Treat Ideas
+No Candy (but Edible) Halloween Treat Ideas

 These ideas are great for class parties, after school snacks or to hand out as treats: